The first rule of noodle club is we do not call them noods.

 It’s no secret that Berlin has gone noodle-crazy over the past four years.
 It all started when Liu Chengdu Weidao Nudelhaus opened in late 2018, introducing Berliners to the absolute culinary wonder that is a well-made bowl of Sichuan noodles.
 Then, the following year, came Chungking Noodles, drawing snaking lines of hungry diners from day one.
 By the time Wen Cheng followed in mid-2021, Berlin’s noodle obsession fate was sealed.

-All this means that noodle fanatics like me can feast on Chengdu-style tianshui (sweet water) noodles on Monday, Shaanxi-style biang biang noodles on Tuesday, Beijing-style zhajiang noodles on Wednesday… you get the picture.
+The long and short of this wonderful situation is that noodle fanatics like me can feast on Chengdu-style tianshui (sweet water) noodles on Monday, Shaanxi-style biang biang noodles on Tuesday, Beijing-style zhajiang noodles on Wednesday… you get the picture.
 This level of culinary diversity was unthinkable for Berlin merely five years ago.
-(And I’m not even including the excellent Japanese and Korean noodle joints that have opened—more on those another time.)
+(And I’m not even including the excellent Japanese, Thai, and Korean noodle joints that have opened—more on those another time.)

 But, the more things change, the more they stay the same.